Granjow/js-challenges/README.md

 Run them e.g. in WebStorm directly, or with node.js from the command line, to see the output.

+There are also **Q Challenges** for the library (Q)[https://www.npmjs.com/package/q] which examine some common asynchronous situations.
+To get started, first install the required npm modules:

+    npm install

 References:

 * **[GP]** *JavaScript: The Good Parts* by Donald Crockford
 * **[JP]** *JavaScript Patterns* by Stoyan Stefanov